On longest increasing subsequences in words in which all multiplicities are equal: Introduction and statement of results

-Gessel's Toeplitz determinant formula played a crucial role in the subsequent developments of the asymptotic analysis of large permutations, most notably the famous Baik--Deift--Johansson theorem \cite{BDJ}.
-For several related results in this direction see \cite{AD,BOO,ITW1, ITW2,vM,TW} and references therein.
+The determinant formula \eqref{Gessel_original} played a crucial role in the subsequent developments of the asymptotic analysis of large permutations, most notably it lead to the famous Baik--Deift--Johansson theorem \cite{BDJ}.
+There are many related results for increasing subsequences of words (also referred to as permutations of multisets) \cite{AD,BR, BOO,ITW1,ITW2,vM,TW}.

-Recently Ekhad and Zeilberger \cite{EZ} proposed the challenge to generalize Gessel's determinant formula \eqref{Gessel_original} for multiple occurrences $r>1$.
-This goal is fully accomplished in the main theorem of this paper.
+Ekhad and Zeilberger \cite{EZ} proposed the challenge to generalize \eqref{Gessel_original} for multiple occurrences $r>1$.
+This goal is fully accomplished in the main result of this paper.